Fall leaves clogging storm drains

 It's the same sight in Schuylkill County.

-Butler and her husband spend most of fall cleaning up leaves all around her property.
+Butler and her husband spend most of the fall cleaning up leaves all around her property.

 "They're everywhere; you can't even see the grass.
 And the rain has left them even worse, so we got to get them up," added Butler.